-Brazil's Bolsonaro admitted to the hospital for abdominal pain and hiccups
+Brazil's Bolsonaro transferred to Sao Paulo hospital after intestinal obstruction found

-Sao Paulo (CNN)Brazilian President Jair Bolsonaro has been admitted to the hospital to investigate the cause of persistent hiccups that are leading to abdominal pains, according to Brazil's Special Secretariat for Social Communication.
+Sao Paulo, Brazil (CNN)Brazilian President Jair Bolsonaro will be transferred to a hospital in Sao Paulo for additional tests to determine whether he needs emergency surgery, according to Brazil's Special Secretariat for Social Communication.

-According to sources at the presidential palace, Bolsonaro felt abdominal pain at night and he is undergoing tests at the Armed Forces hospital in Brasilia.
+According to sources at the presidential palace, Bolsonaro felt abdominal pain at night, and he was admitted to a hospital in Brasilia to investigate the cause of persistent hiccups, the secretariat said.

-The special secretariat for communication said: "On medical advice, the president will be under observation for a period of 24 to 48 hours, not necessarily in the hospital."
+Dr. Antonio Luiz Macedo, the physician who was responsible for surgeries on Bolsonaro following a knife attack in 2018, found an intestinal obstruction and decided to take him to a hospital in São Paulo.

+Bolsonaro will undergo additional tests to see whether there is a need for emergency surgery.

-Bolsonaro has been complaining for more than a week of hiccups, saying it was causing him difficulties when speaking in public.
+The President has been complaining for more than a week of hiccups, saying it was causing him difficulties when speaking in public.

-On Tuesday night he addressed the issue when talking to supporters.
+On Tuesday night, he addressed the issue when talking to supporters.
 "Guys, I'm voiceless, guys.
 If I start talking too much, the hiccup bout comes back.
 The hiccup is back," he said.

-During a social media event last Thursday, the president said that he had had hiccups "for over a week" at that point.
+During a social media event last Thursday, the President said that he had had hiccups "for over a week" at that point.
 "I may not be able to express myself properly on this live," he said.

 He has suggested the condition may be related to medication he was taking due to surgery for dental implants.

-According to sources, Bolsonaro is doing well.
-The possibility of performing surgery in the coming months to remove a hernia in the abdominal region is also being evaluated.
+According to sources earlier Wednesday, Bolsonaro was doing well.
+The possibility of performing surgery in the coming months to remove a hernia in the abdominal region was also being evaluated.

 In January 2019, Bolsonaro underwent surgery to remove a colostomy bag fitted after he was stabbed four months earlier on the presidential campaign trail.